 Therefore, the vast majority of women have NOT found themselves in a position to make an "informed decision" or "informed choice" about mammography because of their very unilateral exposure to pro-screening breast cancer information.

 The vanguard of pontiffs spreading awareness for breast cancer and the value of mammography has been systematically misguiding women, whereby women have been made to believe in an erroneous story, prophecy, or adult fairy tale, leading to "mass delusion" [II], akin to how a lot of young children are categorically made to believe in the existence of Santa Claus via exposure to a controlled, one-sided, organized framework and source pool of information.

 Worse, this is a systemic problem.
 It holds true for public attitudes towards medical interventions in general.
 The culmination of the continual avalanche of the public with disinformation (propaganda) by the towering corrupt evidence-BIASED allopathic medical enterprise is that the majority of medical customers (patients) overestimate the benefits and underestimate the harms of their treatments, procedures (e.g., mammogram screening), and tests [XCII].

-The result of this egregious customary public mind manipulation, deception, and control is that many women, for instance, tightly hold on to firmly-believed assumptions about the mammogram test.
+The result of this egregious customary public mind manipulation, deception, and control –which are classic traits of psychopaths, see my article on The Covid-19 Madness (“Forbidden Epic Truths On The Covid-19 Coronavirus Pandemic”)– is that many women, for instance, tightly hold on to firmly-believed assumptions about the mammogram test.
 A predicament that eschews, resists, and blocks the influx of the real truth about mammograms.